jaymagrob/sei-project-1/README.md

 Computer AI was generated using three stages:
 * **random position** to start where the computer didn't have a hit
 * **chase mode** which would be activated once a target had been hit
-* **long attack** method which would be activiated when two hits happened.
+* **long attack** method which would be activated when two hits happened.

 #### Random Position

-Random number was generated from an array all all available squares filtering out squares in a chequerboard.
-As the smallest ship is 2 squares, it was efficent to attack every second square like a chequerboard.
+A random number was generated from an array all available squares filtering out squares in a chequerboard.
+As the smallest ship is 2 squares, it was efficient to attack every second square like a chequerboard.

 #### Chase Mode

-Chase mode had two methods within an object for competitor.
+Chase mode had two methods within an object for the competitor.
 The first **chaseArray** would generate the 4 squares around the **chaseIndex**.
 The second method would then filter if any of the options were off the board, on the other side of the board, already played.
 Sort was then used with two Math.random functions to give the array a random order and pick the first one.

 ```JavaScript
 chaseArray: function() {